ROADMAP & TIMELINE

 Lake Tahoe Visitors Authority

-The Lake Tahoe Destination Stewardship Plan will tap into a full range of perspectives and expertise to surface new ways of viewing recreation- and tourism-related challenges, from North to South Lake Tahoe and Truckee.
+The Lake Tahoe Destination Stewardship Plan is tapping into a full range of perspectives and expertise to surface new ways of viewing recreation- and tourism-related challenges, from North to South Lake Tahoe and Truckee.

-Kickoff meetings with all members of the core team to review project plan and familiarize consulting team with the destination.
+Kickoff meetings were held with all members of the core team to review project plan and familiarize consulting team with the destination.
 Key one-to-one interviews began during this time.

 State of Tourism Analysis in the Lake Tahoe Region